St. Augustine, Older Than The Plymouth Colony (1565 vs. 1620)

 As an important settlement in the early days of colonization in North America (The New World), St. Augustine has played an instrumental part in the history of Florida.
 In fact, St. Augustine is the oldest settlement in the United States that has been continuously occupied by Europeans.
 Founded in 1565 by Pedro Menendez, almost 50 years before the Pilgrims landed in Plymouth (1620) the city has been through many interesting ups and downs over the years that are worth knowing about.

-History has many things to teach and having a little more knowledge about the history of St. Augustine, and the history of Florida more generally will give you a greater appreciation for the area.
+History has many things to teach and having a little more knowledge about the history of St. Augustine, and the history of Florida will give you a greater appreciation for the area.
 Whether you are proud to live in the ‘Sunshine State’, or if you are planning to visit as a tourist, having a better understanding of where you are always helps you to forge a better connection with the destination.
 With more context and a sense of the forces and events that shaped the city to what it is today, you will be able to see the city through new eyes.

-To this end, let’s look at some of the foundational moments in Florida’s history that highlight the role of the city of St. Augustine in that story.
+Let’s look at some of the foundational moments in Florida’s history that highlight the role of the city of St. Augustine in that story.

 Early Settlement